antonioortegajr/idxInternshipApril2018/README.md

 * Use AWS to receive emails from website

 ## Second Project
-Iteration on portfolio site
+Iteration on portfolio site.
+Decide on interest path (Front end or Back end)

 ## Third Project

 CSV parsing in Node.
-(Time permitting)
+(Time and interest permitting)